ahaythorpe/PL-300-Exam-Notes/README.md

 “Dataflows build datasets,
 Datasets serve reports.”

-## 🧩 Exam Tis - Data connection and connecting to endoresed data sets
+## 🧩 Exam Tips - Data connection and connecting to endoresed data sets

 If the question mentions: